 Choose a camping place that matches your interests.
 The one at Merritt Lane offers little for hikers, but is good for fishermen.
-Campsites near Rock Harbor and Windigo are good for fishing and hiking.
+Campsites near Rock Harbor are good for fishing and hiking.
 If cross-country hiking is what you want, any campground will do.
 The centerspread map shows the location of all campsites and connecting trails.
 All campsites are equipped with one or more Isle Royale shelters (three sides walled in, screened front with screen door, and a wooden floor).
 There are usually enough shelters for all campers, but be prepared to use your tent.
-Each shelter site also contains a grill or fireplace with table and benches, and each campsite has toilet facilities.
+When you arrive at the park, a park ranger will tell you which shelters are available.
+Each shelter site also contains a grill or fireplace with table and benches, and each campground has toilet facilities.